- We've helped over 2,000 families each clear on average $52,372 of debt.

 If you can take advantage of a free consultation with a consumer protection attorney to learn about your rights, you might want to do so.
 You can learn about the services offered by the consumer protection attorney and the fees charged by the consumer protection attorney.
-If you can afford to hire the consumer protection attorney, that might be your best option.
+If you can the consumer protection attorney, that might be your best option.

 You might find a consumer protection attorney that offers a no-recovery, no fee option.
 You must remember that filing a complaint about creditor harassment may not eliminate the debt.